cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_3.rst

    A :abbr:`RFQ (request for quotation)` is a standard business process whose purpose is to invite suppliers into a bidding process to bid on specific products or services.
 RFQ generally means the same thing as :abbr:`IFB (Invitation For Bid)`.

+#.
+Random walk

+    A random walk is a mathematical object, known as a stochastic or random process, that describes a path that consists of a succession of random steps on some mathematical space such as the integers.
+An elementary example of a random walk is the random walk on the integer number line, which starts at 0 and at each step moves +1 or −1 with equal probability.
+    Other examples include the path traced by a molecule as it travels in a liquid or a gas, the search path of a foraging animal, the price of a fluctuating stock and the financial status of a gambler: all can be approximated by random walk models, even though they may not be truly random in reality.